Edward Somerton: Serjeant-at-law

 His duties as Serjeant were onerous (he was the equivalent of a Government minister nowadays), and he complained that his salary of £9 per annum was entirely inadequate, given his workload.
-The Crown agreed to his demand for an increase, and in 1440 his salary was supplemented by an additional 100 shillings a year.
-His successor, Thomas Snetterby (who held office 1447–55), later made similar complaints about the low pay of an Irish Law Officer, as did the Attorney General for Ireland, Robert FitzRery (who held office 1450–63), and both men received the same additional payment, which was charged, in all three cases, on certain lands at Chapelizod and Leixlip.
+The Crown agreed to his demand for an increase, noting that he was required to attend all Council meetings and sessions of Irish Parliament "wherever they should be held in Ireland" at his own expense, and that £9 a year was wholly inadequate for this purpose.
+Accordingly in 1440 his salary was supplemented by an additional 100 shillings a year for his lifetime.
+His successor, Thomas Snetterby (who held office 1447–55), later made similar complaints about the low pay of an Irish Law Officer, as did the Attorney General for Ireland, Robert FitzRery, who held office 1450–63 (although FitzRery was not as far as we know obliged to attend Parliament or Council meetings).
+Both men received the same additional payment, which was charged, in all three cases, on certain lands at Chapelizod and Leixlip.